MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ### Lifting Julia Functions

-With DataKnots, any native Julia expression can be lifted so that it could be used to build a `Pipeline`.
+With DataKnots, any native Julia expression can be lifted to build a `Pipeline`.
 Consider the Julia function `double()` that, when applied to a `Number`, produces a `Number`:

     double(x) = 2x
     double(3) #-> 6